-- Diversity, Equity and Inclusion: We are committed to promoting diversity in our workforce and to taking steps to support equity and inclusion for all. - Gender As of the Record Date, women represented 30% of the Board and 43% of our Executive Committee.
-As of June 1, 2021 (the most recent measurement date), women comprised 49% of our overall workforce and 36% of our leadership (Vice President level and above). - Racial and Ethnic As of June 1, 2021 (the most recent measurement date), 42% of our U.S. workforce identified as a non-minority, 20% identified as a minority, and 38% did not identify.
-As of the same date, 46% of our U.S. leadership (Vice President level and above) identified as a non-minority, 11% identified as a minority, and 43% did not identify.
+We are committed to promoting diversity in our workforce and to taking steps to support equity and inclusion for all.

+- Gender Women represent 25% of our Class III director nominees to serve until the 2027 Annual Meeting of Shareholders.
+As of the Record Date, women represented 33% of the Board and 38% of our Executive Committee.
+As of December 31, 2023 (the most recent measurement date and based on self-identified information), women comprised 53% of our overall workforce and 28% of our leadership (Vice President level and above). - Racial and Ethnic As of the Record Date (based on self-identified information), 78% of our Board identifies as white, and 22% identifies as persons of color.
+As of December 31, 2023 (the most recent measurement date and based on self-identified information), 64% of our United States ("US") workforce identifies as white, 35% identifies as persons of color, and 1% did not identify.
+As of the same date, 84% of our US leadership (Vice President level and above) identifies as white, 13% identifies as persons of color, and 3% did not identify.

 We will continue to measure and share our diversity statistics in the future.
 We expect to continue to enhance our Board, leadership and workforce diversity, advance the development of diverse talent, and ensure diverse succession plans in our employee workforce, leadership and our Board.
-In 2021, we launched several new Employee Resource Groups ("ERGs") with the aim of fostering a sense of community and cultural awareness among our employees.
-Our current ERGs include groups supporting female employees, working caregivers and Hispanic/Latinx colleagues.
-In addition, we are committed to equitable pay for all employees and use industry benchmarks and annual compensation reviews to ensure a fair and bias-free compensation system.
+In 2023, our Employee Resource Groups ("ERGs") met routinely with the aim of fostering a sense of community and cultural awareness among our employees.
+Our current ERGs include groups supporting female employees, working caregivers, Hispanic/Latinx colleagues, black employees, and LGBTQ+ employees.
+Most recently, in November 2023, we announced the creation of a new ERG, InSeason, an intergenerational ERG.